 You can also take a walk down Jones Street (often touted as the most beautiful street in America), enjoy Savannah’s 22 historic squares, sample pralines at City Market, and rest your head at a cozy and historic bed and breakfast.
 Trips to Savannah often include lots of walking, but if having your little one on board is making that sound like less fun than usual, everything from city tours to ghost tours are also offered via trolley ride in Savannah.
 (Kate Storm, Our Escape Clause)

 The wild, west natural paradise that is Tofino on British Columbia’s Vancouver Island is an idyllic spot for babymooners.
 The high season is summer, when the wide, sandy beaches are busy with surfers and beachcombers, and the picturesque ocean-front village is buzzing with locals, tourists and day trippers.
 But fall and winter are equally as amazing for a visit, as the winter storm-watching season is inviting for bracing walks on the near-empty beach.
 It’s highly romantic to snuggle indoors by the warm fire with a good book and cup of tea, watching the surf pound the shore.
-Tofino has a wide range of excellent restaurants to choose from (book a table at Wolf and Fog), and even the fine dining spots welcome GoreTex and fleece hoodies in their dress codes.
+Tofino has a wide range of excellent restaurants to choose from (book a table at award-winning Wolf and Fog), and even the fine dining spots welcome GoreTex and fleece hoodies in their dress codes.
 Book a stay at beachfront property like Long Beach Lodge and enjoy a spa treatment, or rent a holiday home all to yourselves to max your couple time.
-(Claudia, The Travelling Mom)
+(Claudia, Claudia Travels)

 Babymoon Destinations in Africa